DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 *The problem wasn't that I was automatic sometimes.
 The problem was that I didn't understand the rhythm and was fighting against it.*

+Note: Mode 1 (Character-Lock) isn’t “bad.”
+It’s how deep learning, love, and mastery are earned.
+The aim is not to avoid Mode 1, but to recognize it and cycle skillfully.

 ### The Practical Implications

 Understanding the four modes changed everything: